mazen-alasas/Standard-Template-Library/6 - Queue/Queue.md

-# **Dueue** is a type of container adaptors that operate in a first in first out (FIFO) type of arrangement.
+# **Queue** is a type of container adaptors that operate in a first in first out (FIFO) type of arrangement.
 Elements are inserted at the back (end) and are deleted from the front

 ### First import Queue Library
 ```cpp